matthew-townson/intro-to-statistical-computing/data/large data set/readme.md

 # Edexcel "Large" Data Set

 Here is the Edexcel Large Data Set, which contains weather data from various regions from May-October 1987, and May-October 2015 in csv format. [^1]
-Data is from May-Oct 1987.

 I have also created a separate csv file that contains the attributes of the locations from which data was sampled. [^2]